seekthex/CHC_Wallets/doc/build-windows.md

-  if you are running a smaller VPS such as a Vultr 512 MB or 1024 MB server you will need to install a 2 Gig Swap during the inital compilie of chaincoin.
+  if you are running a smaller VPS such as a Vultr 512 MB or 1024 MB server you will need to install a 2 Gig Swap during the initial compile of Chaincoin-qt.exe.

-  To create a 2 Gig Tempary swap
+  To create a 2 Gig Temporary swap

   curl https://raw.githubusercontent.com/seekthex/Server_Setup_Scripts/master/install-2-swap.sh | bash